How Do Solar Lights Work?

 - Specific sun requirements: Outdoor solar lights require good direct sunlight.
 If your home or layout doesn’t allow for that, you can hire a professional to run wiring to roof panels, but this will increase the overall cost.

 - Replacement parts: Not all makes and models of outdoor solar lights offer replacement batteries and bulbs.
 This means you might have to replace a whole fixture at the full purchase price.
-Be sure to check when you’re comparing brands and options
+Be sure to check for this when you’re comparing brands and options.

 - More expensive: Solar lights are often more expensive than standard lights, but they eventually pay for themselves.
 This is especially true if you live somewhere with solar incentives.